Norwegian killings exhibit stirs fears of Breivik 'hall of fame'

 The exhibition, opening next week in the government building in central Oslo where Breivik killed his first eight victims on July 22, 2011, will include his fake police identity card and bits of the mangled van in which he planted a bomb.

-Norway's Conservative-led government says the information center, likely to last five years, has been planned in consultation with some survivors and relatives to help the Nordic nation come to terms with the attacks.
+Norway's Conservative-led government says the information centre, likely to last five years, has been planned in consultation with some survivors and relatives to help the Nordic nation come to terms with the attacks.

 But many want to forget Breivik, now aged 36 and in prison.